google/souper/README.md

 on how to get one for Linux:
 http://llvm.org/docs/GettingStarted.html#getting-a-modern-host-c-toolchain

-You will also need CMake to build Souper and its dependencies.
+You will also need CMake to build Souper and its dependencies, and the zstd library from your package manager or from Homebrew.

 # Building Souper